 In connection with this opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement on Form S-4 (File Nos.
-333-85141, 333-85141-01 through 333-85141-03) as filed with the Securities and Exchange Commission (the "Commission") on August 13, 1999 under the Act, Amendment No. 1 thereto as filed with the Commission on October 14, 1999, and Amendment No. 2 thereto as filed with the Commission on the date hereof (such Registration Statement, as so amended, being hereinafter referred to as the "Registration Statement"); (ii) an executed copy of the Registration Rights Agreement; (iii) an executed copy of the Indenture; (iv) a certified copy of the Certificate of Formation of the Company, dated March 23, 1999, as amended on April 12, 1999; (v) the Amended and Restated Limited Liability Company Agreement of the Company as currently in effect; (vi) certain resolutions adopted by the Board of Managers of the Company relating to the Registration Rights Agreement, the Exchange Offer, the issuance of the Original Notes and the Exchange Notes, the Indenture and related matters; (vii) a certified copy of the Certificate of Formation of the Delaware Guarantor dated May 19, 1999; (viii) the Limited Liability Company Agreement of the Delaware Guarantor as currently in effect; (ix) certain resolutions adopted by the Board of Managers of the Delaware Guarantor relating to the Exchange Offer, the issuance of the Guarantee, the Indenture and related matters: (x) the Form T-1 of the Trustee filed as an exhibit to the Registration Statement; (xi) the form of the Exchange Notes and (xii) an executed copy of the Guarantee.
-We have also examined originals or copies, certified or otherwise identified to our satisfaction, of such records of the Company and the Guarantors and such agreements, certificates of public officials, certificates of officers or other representatives of the Company and the Guarantors and others, and such other documents, certificates and records as we have deemed necessary or appropriate as a basis for the opinions set forth herein.
+333-85141, 333-85141-01 through 333-85141-03) as filed with the Securities and Exchange Commission (the "Commission") on August 13, 1999 under the Act, Amendment No. 1 thereto as filed with the Commission on October 14, 1999, Amendment No. 2 thereto as filed with the Commission on December 1, 1999, and Amendment No. 3 thereto as filed with the Commission on the date hereof (such Registration Statement, as so amended, being hereinafter referred to as the "Registration Statement"); (ii) an executed copy of the Registration Rights Agreement; (iii) an executed copy of the Indenture; (iv) a certified copy of the Certificate of Formation of the Company, dated March 23, 1999, as amended on April 12, 1999; (v) the Amended and Restated Limited Liability Company Agree ment of the Company as currently in effect; (vi) certain resolutions adopted by the Board of Managers of the Company relating to the Registration Rights Agreement, the Exchange Offer, the issuance of the Original Notes and the Exchange Notes, the Indenture and related matters; (vii) a certified copy of the Certificate of Formation of the Delaware Guarantor dated May 19, 1999; (viii) the Limited Liability Company Agreement of the Delaware Guarantor as currently in effect; (ix) certain resolutions adopted by the Board of Managers of the Delaware Guarantor relating to the Regis tration Rights Agreement, the Exchange Offer, the issuance of the Guarantee, the Indenture and related matters; (x) the Form T-1 of the Trustee filed as an exhibit to the

+Registration Statement; (xi) the form of the Exchange Notes and the Guarantee thereof.
+We have also examined originals or copies, certified or otherwise identified to our satisfaction, of such records of the Company, the Guarantors and such agree ments, certificates of public officials, certificates of officers or other representatives of the Company and the Guarantors and others, and such other documents, certifi cates and records as we have deemed necessary or appropriate as a basis for the opinions set forth herein.

-In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as certified, conformed or photostatic copies and the authenticity of the originals of such latter documents.
-In making our examination of executed documents or documents to be executed, we have assumed that the parties thereto, other than the Company and the Delaware Guarantor, had or will have the power, corporate or other, to enter into and perform all obligations thereunder and have also assumed the due authorization by all requisite action, corporate or other, and execution and delivery by such parties of such documents and the validity and binding effect on such parties.
-We have also assumed that the U.K. Guarantor has been duly organized and is validly existing under the laws of its jurisdiction of organization and that it has complied with all aspects of such laws in connection with its execution of and performance under the Guarantee and the Indenture.
+In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submit ted to us as certified, conformed or photostatic copies and the authenticity of the originals of such latter documents.
+In making our examination of executed docu ments or documents to be executed, we have assumed that the parties thereto, other than the Company, the Delaware Guarantor and the U.K. Guarantor, had or will have the power, corporate or other, to enter into and perform all obligations thereunder and have also assumed the due authorization by all requisite action, corporate or other, and execution and delivery by such parties (other than the Company, the Delaware Guarantor and the U.K. Guarantor) of such documents and the validity and binding effect on such parties (other than the Company, the Delaware Guarantor.).
 As to any facts material to the opinions expressed herein which we have not independently established or verified, we have relied upon statements and representations of officers and other representatives of the Company, the Guarantors and others.